hamzayev2008/ML_Fabric_Defect_Detector/docs/README.md

 src/evaluation.py
 ```

-Both validation and evaluation can use the same core evaluation function.
+Both validation and test evaluation use the same core evaluation function from evaluation.py.

 This avoids maintaining separate copies of: